 (g) Certificate(s) of Insurance - As evidence of the insurance coverages required by the Contract, the Contractor shall furnish Certificate(s) of Insurance to the Agency at the time(s) provided in 00130.50(a).
 As evidence of insurance coverages required by the Contract but permitted by the Agency under 00170.70(a) to be obtained by an appropriate Subcontractor, the Contractor shall furnish Certificate(s) of Insurance to the Agency for such coverages together with the Contractor's request under 00180.21 for approval of the subcontract with that Subcontractor.
 The Certificate(s) shall:

-List the Agency and when federal transportation funding is involved, shall also include “State of Oregon, the Oregon Transportation Commission and the Department of Transportation, and their respective officers, members, agents and employees” as a Certificate holder and endorse as an Additional Insured;
+List the Agency, and when federal transportation funding is involved, shall also include “State of Oregon, the Oregon Transportation Commission and the Oregon Department of Transportation, and their respective officers, members, agents and employees” as a Certificate holder and endorse as an Additional Insured;

 Include all required endorsements or copies of the applicable policy language effecting coverage required by the Contract;